Visualize the learning path: an S-shaped curve.

 Whether you got this list directly from a GenAI app, or you "gleaned" it from scanning several articles from an Internet search, the list represents a pretty good list of the major chunks.
 It does not answer everything.
 There are a whole bunch of "why?" questions that are notably absent, including "Why do we use a neural network?", but it gives us a general plan for our journey.

-So, we have broken our journey into small chunks.
+We have broken our learning journey into small chunks.
 It is still hard to get launched.

-Sure, there might be a burst of excitement before we get started.
+There might be a burst of excitement before we take that first step.
 Who hasn't experienced the feeling of euphoria when we buy new school supplies and arrange our pencils in our pencil cases, all stacked upon new notebooks, ready for the first day of class?
 At that point, anything is possible!

 Actual learning, however, invariably runs into immediate barriers.
 What should we do first?
 We don't know what we don't know.
 "Hello, World!" helps us over the first hurdle.
 "Hello, World!" is the traditional way in hacking culture to launch a learning journey with an immediate win.
 We are given two or three instructions on how to turn on our machine or to set up a programming environment, followed by an instruction like